keyroll-99/Fiona/docs/Fiona-Command-Line.md

 this tool will develop equally with ui, for user which prefer work from console instead of UI.

+In each commend which has {PathToFolderWithFsln}, the default value is current folder.
+So If you run a command where you have fsln file you don't have.

 ## Create project

 ### About command